ComfyUI Extension: ComfyUI-QwenImageLoraLoader

 This node is designed to work with:

-- ComfyUI-nunchaku plugin (modified)
+- ComfyUI-nunchaku plugin (official version)

 - Nunchaku Qwen Image models